Bispectrum-window convolution via Hankel transform: Introduction

 that is the quantity to be compared with the measurement.
-A fast evaluation of this type of integral, for example in terms of mixing matrix relating $B$ to $\tilde{B}$, is required for a likelihood analyses, where the matrix multiplication has to be done for each point sampled in the parameter space.
+A fast evaluation of this type of integral (at most of the order of few seconds, comparable to a single evaluation of the linear power spectrum by a Boltzmann code), is required for a likelihood analysis, where the matrix multiplication relating $B(\vec{k}_1, \vec{k}_2)$ to $\tilde{B}(\vec{k}_1, \vec{k}_2)$ has to be done for each point sampled in the parameter space.

 In the case of the power spectrum, a formulation that turns the convolution integral into a series of one-dimensional Hankel transforms has been proposed by \cite{WilsonEtal2017}.
 This was later expanded by \cite{BeutlerEtal2017B} to the case of the local plane-parallel estimator of \cite{YamamotoEtal2006, BianchiEtal2015, Scoccimarro2015} and to include wide-angle and general-relativistic effects \cite{CastorinaWhite2018, BeutlerCastorinaZhang2019, CastorinaDiDio2022}.
 The core technique of this method relies on the FFTLog algorithm \cite{Hamilton2000}, an implementation of the Fast-Fourier Tranform algorithm on logarithmically-spaced points.
-The Hankel-transform formulation speeds-up the process considerably, as it amounts to evaluating a one-dimensional FFT, scaling as $N\log N$ for $N$ sample points, instead of the full three-dimensional FFT.
+The Hankel-transform formulation speeds-up the process considerably, as it amounts to evaluating a one-dimensional FFT, scaling as $N\log N$ for $N$ FFT-sample points, instead of the full three-dimensional FFTs required to do power spectrum window convolution via convolution theorem.
 However, the FFTLog algorithm suffers from the typical FFT problems such as aliasing and ringing, which might give spurious effects if not treated carefully.
-The formulation in terms of a matrix multiplication, schematically written as $\tilde{P}_\ell(\vec{k}) = \mathcal{W}_{\ell \ell'} (\vec{k}, \vec{p}) P_{\ell'}(\vec{p})$ \cite{DAmicoEtal2020, BeutlerMcDonald2021, BeutlerEtal2014A} transfers the FFTLog calculation in the matrix $\mathcal{W}_{\ell \ell'}(\vec{k}, \vec{p})$ that can be pre-computed and tested carefully.
+The formulation in terms of a matrix multiplication, schematically written as $\tilde{P}_\ell(k) = \mathcal{W}_{\ell \ell'} (k,p) P_{\ell'}(p)$ \cite{DAmicoEtal2020, BeutlerMcDonald2021, BeutlerEtal2014A} transfers the FFTLog calculation into the matrix $\mathcal{W}_{\ell \ell'}(k, p)$ that can be pre-computed and tested carefully.
+Although the matrix multiplication scales, for a single multipole, as $N_k \times N$, where $N_k$ is the number of $k$-modes and $N$ is the number of FFT-sample points, it is still comparable, in complexity, to the Hankel transform formulation since typically $N_k \ll N$.

 The bispectrum convolution received so far, understandably, less attention.
 References \cite{GilMarinEtal2015, GilMarinEtal2015B, GilMarinEtal2017} considered, for a galaxy bispectrum monopole measured according to \cite{Scoccimarro2015}, an approximation that ignores the effect of the convolution of the nonlinear kernel characterizing the tree-level prediction for the bispectrum.
 This approach works quite well on most triangle shapes, except for squeezed configurations where one side is comparable to the inverse of the characteristic size of the window, $1/R$.
 This could lead to discarding potentially valuable information on large scales, as we can expect, for instance, in models with local primordial non-Gaussianity \cite{SefusattiCrocceDesjacques2012}.